ES-1085/f2024-ds1-project-charlei-liz-noku/README.md

 Several important policies intersect with these trends.
 In 2019, Maine passed a Tobacco 21 law, raising the legal age to purchase tobacco products from 18 to 21.
 While causation is hard to determine, the decline in youth smoking that follows this law is promising.

 Equally important is the cultural shift surrounding vaping.
-The rise of social media marketing for e-cigarettes around 2014–2017 coincided with a temporary pause, or even reversal, in smoking declines for some groups.
+The rise of social media marketing for e-cigarettes around 2014–2017 happened at the same time with a temporary pause, or even reversal, in smoking declines for some groups.
 This may suggest that while cigarette use dropped, nicotine use continued in another way.

 ### Limitations